Updated August 2026 · Prices verified August 2026, confirm current price before buying

 • Not actually vagus stimulation, it is vibration

-• Annual subscription cost
+• Annual subscription cost is the real business model

-• Effects described as subtle and slow
+• Effects described as subtle and slow, weeks not days

 TENS Units (The Cheap DIY Route)